 Like we said, you’ve come to the right place.
 Right here is where you’ll find updated live odds for upcoming Monday Night Football matchups.
 Check back often for the most up-to-date information.
 You can click directly on the sportsbook of your choice, and you’ll be redirected to its site.
 You’ll also be able to claim any new player bonuses and make your Monday Night Football bets via those links.

 Those who assemble the schedules have always made a point of attempting to give fans the best possible primetime matchups to watch.
 Sure, there will always be some misses and disappointing games, but for the most part, the NFL has done well in making sure the Monday night game is worth staying up past your bedtime for.
-Check back often to see what the 2021 schedule will be and which teams will get to play in front of the entire nation.

 While we won’t be diving into all the details of each matchup, we wanted to at least give you a glimpse of what played out for Monday Night Football in 2020.